|

 and I began searching for answers.

 I have to write about it.
-In 2000, when I was no longer
+In 2000, I published a spy thriller, Nightfall

 in Mogadishu.
 It was my way of coming to terms with

 what had happened in Somalia.
-My second book, Journey

-across the Four Seas, is about my mother’s life.
+My second book, Journey across the Four Seas, is about my mother’s life.

 I wrote it after my elderly parents moved in with me.
+It started as a bonding project with my mother,

 |